 Our homes represent safe and welcoming spaces for women, men and families immediately after they have been rescued or have escaped from their traffickers.
-A number of our houses are strictly for women rescued by UK police forces from both brothels and private sex slavery.
+A number of our houses home women rescued by UK police forces from both brothels and private sex slavery.
 We also have houses for women and babies born from captivity, families brought in to the country for forced labour, as well as men’s houses, again for those being released from forced labour across the country.

 During their time in our safe houses, our experienced team of caseworkers offer vital support, helping survivors access emergency medical treatment, dental care, counselling, police and legal support, English classes, further education, bank accounts as well as ID, which has been stolen from them.
 They draw expertise from our extensive network of hundreds of professionals in the healthcare, support and education fields.